anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

+While [@!RFC9083] is specific to JSON, the use of a bare extension identifier also applies to other identifiers of RDAP extensions, such as query parameters and object class names.
+Identifiers of an RDAP extension which need a prefix to avoid name collision with identifiers of other RDAP extensions or RDAP as specified in [@!RFC7480], [@!RFC9082], and [@!RFC9083] are referred to as namespaced identifiers.

-A> The working group has not come to census on this topic.
-Therefore, A> three positions are presented.
+A> The working group has not come to consensus on this topic.
+Therefore, A> these positions are presented.

 **BARE EXTENSIONS NOT ALLOWED**

 Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
-Previously, extension authors have used this pattern when only one query path, JSON name, or object class is being defined by the extension.
+Previously, extension authors have used this pattern when only one query path, JSON name, and/or object class is being defined by the extension.

 Implementation experience has shown that an extension using a bare identifier can be